-When you use iPad secondary screen with Mac, the resolution and stability are pretty good.
-We have experienced some resolution issues with Windows while using an iPad as secondary monitor.
+When you use the iPad secondary screen with Mac, the resolution and stability are pretty good.
+We have experienced some resolution issues with Windows while using an iPad as a secondary monitor.

 Use the iPad As a Second Screen for Windows PC

 Don’t worry if you are on the Windows system and want to extend the display to the iPad you own, just like on Mac.
 Unlike most other apps, the developers of Duet Display had extended its serviceability to the Windows Operating System as well.

 Thus you can use your iPad as a secondary display for Windows PC as well.
 You only need the same Duet Screen app on your iPad to get Display Output from both the Mac and Windows Operating Systems.